Split payment: Split payment vs. coupon

+So in essence, coupons lower the amount due upfront, which is then paid fully in one payment.
+Split payment takes the full amount due and divides it into separate partial payments made through multiple methods/transactions.
+The key distinction is that coupons discount the total before payment, while split payment segments the payment itself.

 Challenges

 Business challenges

 The challenges for the business are all across the organization.
 It is mainly the accumulation and the reference of two separate transactions into a single order.
 What is in real-life trivial (the two payments come from the same hand) is for business processes a great challenge, and it is a bigger challenge when these transactions made on the Internet.

 The business challenges shy both small and large merchants from offering split payment.

 Technical challenges

 The IT systems dealing with financial transactions process those transaction as atomic unit.
-Financial systems complete one transaction from beginning to end; subsequent transaction are considered a totally new case.
+Financial systems complete one transaction from beginning to end; any subsequent transaction is considered a totally new case.
 Combining the two transactions has impacts on costs, anti-fraud, reporting obligations (law & regulations) and might end up with only partial information stored in the merchant system.

 Example: online implementation for split payment

 Point of sale

 Many Point of Sale (POS) systems implement split payment.